 National conference ministers may be referred for ordination status when they meet the qualifications for ordination.
 If ordination status is not granted, the previous status as a national conference minister will be retained.

 The Pastoral Ministry Leadership Team shall have the authority to revoke the licenses of national conference ministers whose lives and ministries are inconsistent with the expectations detailed in the Discipline.
 Should they desire, national conference ministers shall be granted an opportunity for a hearing before final action is taken.

 Course of Study

-All national conference ministers are expected to pursue a course of study outlined in chapter 13.
+All national conference ministers are expected to pursue a course of study outlined in the chapter “Educational Requirements.”